KristenJZ/comm2100/content/notes/2023-09-05-notes-3rd-week.md

 #### 3. Society

-The generalized other: the composite mental image of others in an overall community, their expectations, and possible response.
+The generalized other: the composite mental image of others in an overall community, their expectations, and possible responses.

+- That's why trends become trends.
+- The more people in your generalized other, the harder to keep to society's expectations.
+- The more people around you, the more you become aware of yourself.

+#### 4. Applications

+1）Application for #1: The generalized other teaches us who "me" is in both positive and negative ways.